-ah, the scourge of the aspiring writer, the bane of authors everywhere–the infamous writer’s block. it’s a veritable rite of passage for anyone who dares wield the mighty pen, for who among us has not felt its vice-like grip at least once in their writing quest? (bruh, i don’t know what’s up with all the dramatic metaphors, but somebody queue the Wagner or something!)
+Ah, the scourge of the aspiring writer, the bane of authors everywhere: the infamous writer’s block.
+It’s a veritable rite of passage for anyone who dares wield the mighty pen, for whomst among us has not felt its vice-like grip at least once in their writing quest?
+(Bruh, I don’t know what’s up with all the dramatic metaphors, but somebody queue the Wagner or something!)

 1. take a break

 Maybe you’ve been taking too much of a break and that’s the problem.
 However, if you’ve been actively working on a project and find yourself just staring at the screen, hiccuping a few words an hour (ugh, i’ve been there), step away.
 Go outside.
 Stare at some birds.
 Take a nap.
 (Or get some sleep!)

 It’s like when you can’t remember a word, and the minute you stop thinking about it, all of a sudden it just bobs to the surface.
 The subconscious is weird like that.
 However, it’s never a bad idea to take a break and give your brain a rest.
 Just make sure the break doesn’t turn into a full-on vacation.